 Locals and visitors alike look forward to free Shakespeare in the Park, hosted by Gamut Theatre each June.
 Performed in Harrisburg’s beautiful Reservoir Park, Gamut’s 2022 performance of “Richard III,” will run from June 2nd through the 17th.
 Bring your lawn chairs and come early to mark your spot for a night of Shakespeare under the stars.
 For more information visit gamuttheatre.org/fsip.
 Gamut will be collecting canned goods for Bethesda Mission at all performances so be sure to bring your favorite canned staple.

 Catch a Senator’s Baseball Game

-This year, the Harrisburg Senators are scheduled to play 69 home games in beautiful FNB stadium on City Island.
-The season began on Friday, April 8th and runs through Sunday, September 18th so there are plenty of games to choose from.
+The Harrisburg Senators are scheduled to play several home games in beautiful FNB stadium on City Island.
+The season began on Friday, April 6th and runs through Sunday, September 17th so there are plenty of games to choose from.
 The kids are sure to enjoy the antics of Rascal, the team mascot, and lots of on‐field entertainment between innings.
 Seats start at only $13 and each game offers different promotions and special events including “kids run the bases” games, t‐shirt giveaways, wet‐nosed games (where your dogs are welcome), post‐game fireworks, jersey giveaways and more.
-Visit https://www.milb.com/harrisburg/tickets/promotions for a full list of games and special promotions.
+Visit their website for a full list of games and special promotions.

 Play Water Golf